-The approximately 178,600-acre_Elsie-Jewell planning area is characterized by extensive areas in forest lands with some limited agricultural lands along the Nehalem River Valley.
+The Elsie-Jewell planning area is characterized by extensive areas in forest lands with some limited agricultural lands along the Nehalem River Valley.
 Residential development has occurred in various small pockets along the Nehalem River with some commercial activity in Jewell and along U.S. Highway 26 near Elsie and Elderberry.
 The timber within this planning area has historically provided the economic base for employment.

-The Clatsop County Comprehensive Plan has two parts: a Countywide Plan and six Community Plans.
-The Countywide Plan deals with state goals and programs of Countywide concerns such as the economy.
-Each Community Plan is an amplification of many of the County-wide policies which address specific concerns of the area.
-The Community Plans also addressed items not covered in the Countywide Plan because of an item's uniqueness to this particular area.
+The Clatsop County Comprehensive Plan for the Elsie-Jewell planning area is in has two parts: a Countywide Plan Element and a six Community Plans.
+The Countywide Plan Element deals with state goals and programs of Countywide concerns such as the economy.
+The Each Community Plan is an amplification of many of the County-wide policies which address specific concerns of the area.
+The Community Plans also addressed items not covered in the Countywide Plan Element because of an item's uniqueness to this particular area.